-“Atossa recently expanded its development pipeline with the launch of its COVID-19 HOPE Program.
-While we are very encouraged with the recent progress with our breast cancer opportunities, in the midst of the COVID pandemic we have developed a truly novel approach to treating COVID patients that we believe has the opportunity to help people on a global scale and create tremendous shareholder value.” – Steven Quay, President and CEO.
+“Atossa recently expanded its development pipeline with the launch of its two COVID-19 Programs.
+While we are very encouraged with the recent progress with our breast cancer opportunities, in the midst of the COVID pandemic we are developing truly novel approaches to treating COVID patients that we believe have the opportunity to help people on a global scale and create tremendous shareholder value.” – Steven Quay, President and CEO.

-Atossa has multiple programs underway to treat breast cancer, and other breast conditions & is seeking to initiate a Phase 2 trial for the treatment of COVID-19 :
+Atossa has multiple programs underway to treat breast cancer, and other breast conditions and is seeking to initiate clinical trials for the treatment of COVID-19:

 Endoxifen is the most active metabolite (ingredient) of the FDA-approved drug tamoxifen.
 Tamoxifen has been used since its approval in 1977 for breast cancer survivors to prevent recurrence as well as the development of new cancer.
 Tamoxifen is a “pro-drug,” in that it must be metabolized by the liver into active metabolites in order to have activity in the body.
 Many patients, however, do not properly metabolize tamoxifen which means they receive little or no benefit from tamoxifen.